November 21, 2025

 Other evidence-based interventions to prevent overdoses, such as drug checking or MSIRs, also remain inaccessible for many people.

-The illegal status of some drugs means many people can’t use them for medical purposes, even if there is strong evidence behind them.
-This has led Australia to recently make changes around access to psilocybin (magic mushrooms) and MDMA for certain mental health conditions.
+The illegal status of some drugs means many people can’t take them for medical purposes, even if there’s evidence behind their use.
+This has led Australia to make changes in recent years around access to cannabis (THC), psilocybin (magic mushrooms) and MDMA for certain health conditions.

 Right to freedom of religion, and enjoyment of cultural life

-Certain psychedelics (including psilocybin, ayahuasca, and others) and stimulants (the coca leaf) have been used for centuries by some Indigenous Peoples in traditional cultural and religious ceremonies, and as sacred medicines.20-23
+Certain drugs, like cannabis (THC), psychedelics (including psilocybin and ayahuasca) and stimulants (khat, coca leaf) have been used for centuries by some Indigenous peoples in traditional cultural and religious ceremonies, and as sacred medicines.20-23

-Criminalising these substances can also undermine Indigenous knowledge and lead to further unequal treatment.21
+Criminalising these substances can undermine Indigenous knowledge and lead to further unequal treatment.21

 Protecting human rights

-The 75th anniversary of the UDHR is an opportunity to reflect on progress made, and the changes needed to ensure people who use drugs have their human rights respected.
+The anniversary of the Universal Declaration of Human Rights (UDHR) is an opportunity to reflect on progress that has been made, as well as the changes that are still needed to ensure people who use drugs have their human rights respected.

 Campaigns such as Support.
 Don’t Punish continue to advocate for drug policies that focus on health and human rights.

-And this year, UN experts have called for the urgent decriminalisation of drug use and possession, to better protect human rights around the world.20
+While in 2023, UN experts called for the urgent decriminalisation of drug use and possession, to better protect human rights around the world.20

-Recent developments in Australia also highlight a positive shift towards human rights centred drug policy, including:
+But recent changes in Australia highlight a positive shift towards human rights-centred drug policy, including:

 These health-based approaches recognise the value of everyone’s lives, their dignity, and their right to access health care – regardless of their use of alcohol or other drugs.